Wolverton to Northampton walk

 Salcey Forest to Piddington (3.7 kms)

 - Continue North on a gravel byway, ignoring a path to the left in 15 metres, level at first then gently uphill between fields.
 In 650 metres ignore a path to the right (and pass Grange Pond on the right, though it is not visible from the path).
 Pass under a line of low pylons in 40 metres.
 Go over an old railway bridge in 120 metres.
 In 45 metres ignore a bridleway to your right.
 In 35 metres you come out on Forest Road, opposite New Farm (named on the map as Church Farm).
 Ignore the bridleway through the farmyard and continue along the road.
 The conspicuous leaning spire of Piddington church is visible to the left ahead.
-In 280 metres take the signed footpath to the left just before Martin’s Road.
+In 280 metres take the signed footpath to the left just before Martin’s Road (Leaving the Northampton Round).
 In 120 metres the fence on your right ends and you continue along the left edge of a field.
 In 50 metres turn right across the middle of the field, heading just to the right of the church spire.
 In 160 metres continue along the right hand edge of the field.
 In 120 metres ignore the path to your right (this leads to the Spread Eagle pub – for the pub go through a wooden barrier in 5 metres, in 100 metres pass to the left of a wooden gate and continue with a hedge on your left and a fence on the right, in 70 metres turn right on the road to reach the pub in 25 metres).
 Note that if you visit the pub at Piddington, this increases the distance by 0.4 kms.